Changhe160/OFEC_Alpha_doc/_tutorials/Tutorial/running.md

 order: 2
 ---

-To determine the algorithm, problem and some other experimental parameters, we need to pass necessary command line arguments to the application.
+Algorithm, problem, and some other experimental parameters are set by command line arguments.
 The form of command line arguments is like:
 `ME=20000 SF=100 NR=4 PN=GOP_CLASSICAL_sphere ND=2 AN=DE-rand-1 PS=100`.

->Refer to [command line argument list](../command line argument list) to see their meanings.
-For problem and algorithm instances, refer to their APIs to see the needed arguments.
+> Refer to the [list of command line arguments](../cmd_line_args)  to understand their meaning.
+For problem and algorithm examples, refer to their APIs to see the required arguments.

-To run OFEC:
-- in **Visual Studio**, input the command line arguments in *Project->Properties->Debugging->Command Arguments*, and then start debugging;
-- in **Clion**, input the command line arguments in *Run->Edit Configurations->Program arguments*and the start debugging.

-To run OFEC in terminal, just add the command line arguments to the application.
-If it is compiled:
+To run OFEC from the terminal, append the command line arguments to the application
-- by **gcc** and **make**, the application is "console/bin/r";
+-  *console/bin/r* compiled by **gcc** and **make**;
-- by **Visual Studio**, the application is "console/x64/Debug/OFEC.exe";
+-  *console/x64/Debug/OFEC.exe* built by **Visual Studio**;
-- by **Clion**, the application is "console/cmake-build-debug/OFEC";
+-  *console/cmake-build-debug/OFEC* built by **CLion**.

+To run OFEC in IDEs, enter the command line arguments in
+- *Project->Properties->Debugging->Command Arguments* in **Visual Studio**;
+- *Run->Edit Configurations->Program arguments* in **CLion**.

-Aftering running, the results will be generated in the directory "/result/" (you need to create this directory yourself).
+Aftering running, the results will be generated in the "/result/" directory (you need to create this directory yourself).